 d) where possible, the envisaged period for which the personal data will be stored, or, if that is not possible, the criteria used to determine that period;

-e) the existence of the right to request rectification or erasure of personal data, or restriction of processing of personal data concerning the data subject, or to object to such processing;
+e) the existence of the right to request rectification or erasure of personal data, or restriction of processing of personal data concerning you, or to object to such processing;

 f) the right to lodge a complaint with the Dutch Data Protection Authority;

-g) where the personal data are not collected from the data subject, any available information as to their source;
+g) where the personal data are not collected from you, any available information as to the source of that personal data;

 h) the existence of automated decision-making, including ‘profiling’, if applicable.